Pros: Fascinating premise and gripping plot; characters that grow

 The Sultans of Telfar have a long tradition of keeping large harems and having dozens of sons.
 In times past those sons were given lands and people to rule, the better to prepare them for the future possibility of ruling a sultanate.
 Then one Sultan’s sons ripped apart the land with their warring over who would be the next Sultan, and everything changed.
 From that point on all sons were kept in a cage—a large and opulent cage filled with riches of all kinds, but a cage nonetheless.

 Prince Amir wants nothing more than to delve into his scholarly studies and avoid the notice of his brothers as they kill each other in their jostling for their father’s favor.
 Unfortunately, when a mysterious force starts killing his brothers at each full moon, his help is sought—and soon after he becomes the prime suspect.
-His father’s help is ailing, and Amir has definitely caught his brothers’ attention now.
+His father’s health is ailing, and Amir has definitely caught his brothers’ attention now.
 He’s also made the acquaintance of a most unusual brother he’d never met before, one who seems to want to be his friend, something unheard of in the cage—and one who keeps many secrets.

 To add to the pressure, an exotic princess from another land has come to stay until the next Sultan is crowned, at which point she’ll become the new Sultan’s first wife.
 And for Amir, of course, it’s love at first sight.
 Can he clear his name, save his brothers and father, and keep the princess from marrying one of his brothers instead of himself?